aeischeid/jTetris/readme.md

 aesthetics matter in making a game enjoyable
 --------------------------------------------

-The game engine was already mostly written.
-I thought I could add some style for fun.
+The game engine was already written.
+I thought I could add some style for fun, learn from it, and rewrite it better using modern browser features.

 Improvements that would be fun: